 Robin Mersh of the Broadband Forum explains, “to be successful, an entire ecosystem around 5G technology needs to be in place, from transport networks capable of handling increased network traffic and network slicing, to end devices that can seamlessly leverage the optimal technology available, to billing and management systems that seamlessly hand-off between these networks.”

 5G and edge computing are inextricably linked.
 To deliver on the one-millisecond latency target set for 5G, edge computing brings computation and data storage closer to users.
 This will improve response time by removing the bottleneck between end-user devices and the distant server their connecting to.

 Bringing processing capabilities closer to the edge will be especially important in intelligent IoT ecosystems, where autonomous devices require real-time decision-making for complex applications.
 Edge computing will also power interactive streaming by minimizing response time.

 3. Reliable, Low-Latency Streaming Infrastructure

 Last but not least, realizing the full potential of 5G streaming starts with a reliable, low-latency video infrastructure.
 More streaming data will be flying around than ever before, and many workflows will increase in complexity.

-Wowza’s streaming platform allows developers to build custom workflows and integrate video into any product or service.
-Our reliable infrastructure takes care of low-latency video delivery from encoding through distribution — and is a proven solution for AR/VR, adaptive bitrate streaming, and any-device delivery.
+Wowza’s integrated video platform allows developers to build custom workflows and integrate video into any product or service.
+Our reliable infrastructure takes care of low-latency video delivery from encoding through distribution — and is a proven solution for AR/VR, any-device delivery, and scaling across the globe.
 Plus, our engineers stand ready to help you build your architecture from the ground up.